 Welcome to the Southington Tax Office!
 The collecting of taxes is both historic and statutory and steeped with legal traditions and precedents.
 While the office operates under the General Statutes of the State of Connecticut in conjunction with the Office of Policy & Management, it also has a very contemporary business dimension with respect to operational policies and procedures, equipment, personnel, forms, collection techniques and public relations.

-Both the 2017 Motor Vehicle tax bills and the first-half payments of Real Estate & Personal Property carry a due date of July 1, 2018.
+Both the 2017 Supplemental Motor Vehicle tax bills and the second-half payments of Real Estate and Personal Property carry a due date of January 1, 2019.
 There is a 30 day grace period.
-Therefore August 1, 2018 is the last day to pay before 3% interest is applied.
+Therefore February 1, 2019 is the last day to pay before 3% interest is applied.

-If you purchased property after October 2017, do not escrow with a bank, and do not receive a real estate bill, please contact our office.
+If you purchased property after October 2017, do not escrow with a bank, and do not have an original real estate bill, please contact our office.

 Failure to receive a bill does not invalidate the tax or interest.